va loan network white logo

 Deep Dive: Overlays, Compensating Factors, and Practical Levers

-• Strengthen capacity with documented income stability, low payment shock, verified rent history, and months of reserves.
+• Strengthen capacity with documented income stability, low payment shock, verified rent history, and reserves.

-• Improve credit by reducing revolving utilization, correcting verifiable errors, and timing disputes so they do not derail automated underwriting.
+• Improve credit by reducing utilization, correcting verifiable errors, and timing disputes carefully.

 2. Bonus (Remaining) Entitlement

-• Bonus or remaining entitlement comes into play when part of your VA benefit is still tied up in another VA loan or claim.
-Lenders use your COE and local loan limits to decide how much coverage remains and whether a down payment is required.
-Near the line, overlays and reserve requirements can look very different from one lender to another.
+• Remaining entitlement matters when part of your VA benefit is still tied up in another VA loan.
+Near the line, overlays and reserve requirements can vary significantly between lenders.

 Bonus Entitlement Guide